wikimedia/wikimedia-fundraising-dev/README.md

 ## Building the base images

+For the time being, Docker images for this setup must be built locally.
+Here is how to do that.

+(Hopefully soon we'll have the images in an image repository, which will make this step unnecessary, since you'll be able to just download them.)

 For the following commands, you can set the `GIT_REVIEW_USER` environment variable, then just copy and paste the command as-is onto the command line.
 (Note: the same environment variable is also used by `setup.sh`.)